 It’s not really a vacation in Bali until you’ve taken a photo of your smoothie bowl and posted it on Instagram.
 In fact, you can even get your brunch served on a floating tray while hanging out at the pool at Cabina Bali.
 It’s the perfect place for the perfect Instagram shot!

-In all seriousness, the cafe scene in Bali is pretty remarkable and eating a delicious and photogenic brunch is one of the must-do things in Canggu.
+In all seriousness, the cafe scene in Bali is pretty remarkable, and eating a delicious and photogenic brunch is one of the must-do things in Canggu.
+The variety and quality of restaurants are yet another reason that Canggu is one of the best places to stay in Bali.
 In addition to colorful smoothie bowls and yummy coffee concoctions, you’ll find all of your favorites like avocado toast, eggs benedict, and breakfast burritos.